 The walls of his room that once embellished with the posters of greatest guitarists were ripped off from different areas…the strings of his guitar were slashed at various locations between the neck and the saddle…the body of guitar was the first to be the victim of Neil’s frustration…the dairy and books lay all over the floor…the whole room was in a state of mess with toppled furniture, strewn apparel and torn pages.

-This was the Rock-God…Neil Whelan…the lone wolf…a twenty five year old normal guy…a four-time failure…was at his best at that moment… I did not care about his results as I knew he had won the battle with himself.
-Like a phoenix, he has risen from the ashes of his failures, conforming that love and passion conquers all.
+This was the Rock-God…Neil Whelan…the lone wolf…a twenty-five-year-old normal guy…a four-time failure…was at his best at that moment… I did not care about his results as I knew he had won the battle with himself.
+Like a phoenix, he has risen from the ashes of his failures, confirming that love and passion conquer all.

 An ancient saying rightly sums up that each failure takes away a part of you, the best part – the fighter.
 Every failure defeats the fighter in you…severs it into several pieces and throws those pieces away into the black hole of nothingness.
 However, the saying doesn’t end but continues redefining the lost fighter.
 The loss of that fragment of one’s soul drives the thirst to search for a stronger self within oneself.
 The lost fighter part is replaced with a stronger one.
 The only condition remaining is not to stop, not to give up and no to stop believing.
 In the end, the journey will transform you into the FALLEN WARRIOR…